AmeliaBeep/FoodFeed/README.md

 ### Database Structure

 The entity‑relationship diagram for the site is fairly typical.
 A single user can have multiple posts and comments, and a single post can have multiple comments.
+It is worth noting that the `updated_on` field is not actually used in the site's current state, but I didn't want to remove it and its data from the model in anticipation of future changes.

 <div align="center">
   <img src="static/images/readme/entity-relationship-diagram.png" alt="Entity relationship diagram displaying relationships between the (default Django) User, User Profile, Post and Comment models" width="55%">